garagoz/kubernetes-event-exporter/README.md

 # kubernetes-event-exporter-to-opensearch

-Kubernetes events exported to Opensearch
+Export kubernetes events to Opensearch, and browse it using Opensearch-dashboard